 Photo of Andre Bideau with students in a cube house, courtesy Stefan Dileo.

-This past spring students were given the opportunity to travel to Basel, Switzerland, where they studied with GSD Design Critics Jacques Herzog and Pierre de Meuron.
+During the spring 2013 semester, students had the opportunity to travel to Basel, Switzerland, where they studied with GSD Design Critics Jacques Herzog and Pierre de Meuron.
 Herzog and de Meuron are Dutch architects and are founders and senior partners of Herzog & de Meuron Basel Ltd, and were appointed Arthur Rotch Design Critics in Architecture at the GSD.

-Photo courtesy Michael Ascanio Peguero (MArch I '14)
+Photo of Lars Muller and a student review courtesy Michael Ascanio Peguero (MArch I '14)